rstacruz/remount/README.md

 import { define } from 'remount/dist/remount.legacy.js'
 ```

+You can see all available builds at [here](https://cdn.jsdelivr.net/npm/remount/dist).

 ## Thanks

 **remount** © 2018, Rico Sta.
 Cruz.
 Released under the [MIT] License.<br>